Back in the 90s, I lived in the coolest town in Johannesburg—Kensington. I worship

 We took sports days and swimming galas seriously.
 Whether we were yelling about jiving cats, passing a relay baton or diving into the pool, we did so with vigour.
 At these events not only were we participants but ambassadors for our respective sporting houses – Buffalo (green), Giraffe (orange), Sable (red) and Zebra (blue) – and wore our team colours with pride.
 No matter who your friends were, they were frienemies on sport or gala days.
 On these days, your friends were the people in your team even if you didn’t hang out with them at break or speak to them much in class—for a couple of days each year, you were united by colour.
 Everyone competed and if your house won the day, you earned massive street cred’ on the playground.
 Winning mattered.
 Losing was an opportunity to learn; to practice harder and do better.
 There were art and science fairs (with winners) and speech competitions as well as sporting teams – netball, cricket, soccer etc. – that played for fun but also…to win.
 The spirit of competition motivated, encouraged and inspired.
 These types of events forced us out of our comfort zones—not everyone loved to swim or run or even participate but it was the school rule and kids took one for the team.
 Because in life, sometimes that’s what we have to do.

-Swimming galas were a riot.
-I couldn’t swim until I was about 7 and so my Grade 1 gala contribution was ‘the walking hat race’—a relay where kids had to walk a hat (placed on their heads—yup) to the other side of the pool.
+Swimming galas were a riot (and also meant no maths for the day—an easy win in my book).
+I couldn’t swim until I was about 7 and so my Grade 1 gala contribution was “the walking hat race”—a relay where kids had to walk a hat (placed on their heads—yup) to the other side of the pool.
 Once I had learnt some strokes, I swam in the relays—mostly breaststroke.
-I was a decent middle-of-the-pack swimmer, nothing special, but being part of a team and representing my house kicked ass, as did the special ice lollies we got after each gala day.
+I was a decent middle-of-the-pack swimmer, nothing special, but being part of a team and representing my house kicked ass (plus, no maths), as did the special ice lollies we got after each gala day.
 Even if kids didn’t like swimming, they sure as sugar liked a complimentary ice cream.

 I was a great runner for a couple of years; peaking for a brief moment and then back to reality.
 In Standards 3 and 4 I was one of the two fastest girls in my grade, so I ran the flat race (never winning) in both years and in Standard 3 I hit the big league by running in the ladder relay, which pitted all the fastest kids against one another.
 This race, other than the Standard 5 boys’ flat race, was the biggest race of the day.
 In my year Wesley Spring was the Usain Bolt of the school and everyone waited to see him run—he was in Giraffe but other houses knew talent when they saw it and meted out respect accordingly.
 Kids in the ladder relay were pulled out of class to practice the race before the big event.
 It was that big.
 There’d be an announcement over the intercom and as you rose to oblige the call to rehearse, everyone would know that you were the fastest; the best of the best, even if for only a minute.
 On the big day I was practically belching nerves, terrified I’d drop the baton (I didn’t) in spite of all the practice; I ran as fast as I could go and the rest is a blur.
 The next year (Standard 4) I was second fastest and ran the flat race and the mixed relay (which was second in stature to the ladder relay).
 And in Standard 5 I ran the novelty race—this was for the kids who were slow.
 Oh, the humiliation—it burns my face even as I remember it now.
 I think my excuse was that I tripped or something when we were running for places but really, I’d lost my mojo and in a split second decided that if I wasn’t going to be first or second, I’d just be last.